-Acquiring a CDL involves passing both a written test and a skills test, which assess your ability to handle a commercial vehicle safely.
-To prepare for these tests, you might consider enrolling in a reputable driver training school.
+Acquiring a CDL involves passing both a written test and a skills test, which assesses your ability to handle a commercial vehicle safely.
+You might consider enrolling in a reputable driver training school to prepare for these tests.

 Why is a USDOT Number Important?

-A USDOT number acts as a unique identifier for your hotshot trucking business, allowing the Federal Motor Carrier Safety Administration (FMCSA) to monitor your safety information.
+A USDOT number is a unique identifier for your hotshot trucking business, allowing the Federal Motor Carrier Safety Administration (FMCSA) to monitor your safety information.
 If you intend to operate your hotshot trucking business across state lines, obtaining a USDOT number is a regulatory requirement.
-Even if you plan to operate within one state, depending on the state’s regulations, a USDOT number might still be necessary.
+Even if you plan to operate within one state, a USDOT number might still be necessary, depending on the state's regulations.

 To obtain a USDOT number, you must register your business with the FMCSA.
 The process involves providing detailed information about your business, including its type, the cargo you plan to transport, and the states you intend to operate in.